-One compelling argument that by Hicks in 1967 (Hicks, 1967b) was that Keynes's Treatise on Money (1930) needed to be "translated" for the benefit of the readers of that time.
-This was because of the great change in macroeconomic theory in the intervening decades, much of it due to Keynes himself.
-Today, however, another fifty years have passed by, and it seems clear that the issue needs to be addressed once again for a 21st century audience.
-There are still a large number of problems in comparing the notation used by Hicks in 1967 to that now common in the standard macroeconomic textbooks of the modern era.5 Moreover some eighteen years after the Critical Essays in Monetary Theory, Hicks himself had recognized this difficulty and in his Method of Economic Dynamics (1985, 55-6), made a brief attempt to "restate his [Keynes's] analysis in General Theory notation" (emphasis added).
-That discussion, however, took place in the context of a much less detailed treatment than the1967 paper.
-It therefore remains the case that a first requirement for a modern audience is to restate Hicks's 1967 interpretation of Keynes, in full, using what is by now a much more familiar notation.
+As mentioned, a compelling argument made by Hicks in 1967 (Hicks 1967b, 189-90) was that Keynes's Treatise on Money (1930) needed to be "translated" for the benefit of the readers of that time.
+This was because of the great change in macroeconomic theory in the intervening decades much of it due to Keynes and Hicks themselves.
+Today; however, another fifty years have passed by and it seems clear that the issue needs to be addressed once again for a 21st century audience.
+There are still problems comparing the notation used by Hicks in 1967 to that now common in twenty-first century macroeconomics textbooks.
+Indeed, some eighteen years after the Critical Essays in Monetary Theory, Hicks himself had recognized the difficulty.
+In his Method of Economic Dynamics (1985, 55-6), for example, he had made a brief attempt to:

+... restate his [Keynes's] analysis in General Theory notation ... (emphasis added).

+That discussion; however, involved a much less detailed treatment than in the 1967 paper.
+In our view, therefore, it remains the case that a first requirement for a modern audience is to restate Hicks's 1967 interpretation of Keynes in full using what is, by now, a much more familiar notation.

-In something like the modern textbook-type notation therefore, Keynes's Treatise notion of "real income" might be written as:
+In something like the modern textbook-type notation, therefore, Keynes's notion of "real income" in the Treatise might be written as: